 Alternative assets provide a lower overall volatility and correlation to traditional equity indices and their objective is to generate positive returns regardless of market conditions.
-The alternative portfolio includes long-short strategies, low-volatility fixed income strategies, global market neutral equity strategies with minimal net equity market exposure and a trend-following managed futures trading program that obtains exposure to a diversified portfolio of financial instruments across a range of global markets.
+The alternative portfolio includes long-short strategies, low-volatility fixed income strategies, and global market neutral equity strategies with minimal net equity market exposure.
 Fair value for Level 1 alternative portfolio investments that trade with sufficient frequency and volume to be considered traded in an active market are recorded at the unadjusted net asset value as reported by the external administrators or managers of the funds.
-Alternative portfolio investments that do not trade in an active market are classified as Level 2 investments and are recorded at the unadjusted net asset value as the unadjusted net asset value as reported by the external administrators or managers of the funds.
+Alternative portfolio investments that do not trade in an active market are classified as Level 2 investments and are recorded at the unadjusted net asset value as reported by the external administrators or managers of the funds.
+The Museum currently holds no Level 3 alternative portfolio investments.